Terms and Conditions

 4.3 The payment option(s) will be communicated to the customer in the seller's online shop.

-4.7 If a payment method offered via the "Shopify Payments" payment service is selected, payment processing will be carried out by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
-The individual payment methods offered via Shopify Payments are communicated to the customer in the seller's online shop.
-Stripe may use other payment services to process payments, for which special payment terms may apply, to which the customer may be informed separately.
+Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
+The individual payment methods offered via Shopify Payments are displayed to the customer in the seller's online shop.
+Stripe may use other payment services to process payments, for which separate terms and conditions may apply.
+The customer will be notified separately of any such terms and conditions.
 Further information on "Shopify Payments" is available online at https://www.shopify.com/legal/terms-payments-de.

-4.8 If you select the credit card payment method via Stripe, the invoice amount is due immediately upon conclusion of the contract.
-Payment is processed via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
-Stripe reserves the right to conduct a credit check and to reject this payment method if the credit check is negative.
+4.8 When selecting the credit card payment method via Stripe, the invoice amount is due immediately upon conclusion of the contract.
+Payment processing is handled by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
+Stripe reserves the right to conduct a credit check and to refuse this payment method in the event of a negative credit assessment.

-5) Delivery and Shipping Conditions
+5) Delivery and Shipping Terms

-5.3 If the Customer is acting as an entrepreneur, the risk of accidental loss and accidental deterioration of the sold goods shall pass to the Customer as soon as the Seller has delivered the goods to the freight forwarder, carrier, or other person or institution designated to carry out the shipment.
-If the customer is a consumer, the risk of accidental loss and accidental deterioration of the sold goods generally only passes upon delivery of the goods to the customer or a person authorized to receive them.
-Notwithstanding this, the risk of accidental loss and accidental deterioration of the sold goods also passes to the customer in the case of consumers as soon as the seller has delivered the goods to the freight forwarder, carrier, or other person or institution designated to carry out the shipment, if the customer has commissioned the freight forwarder, carrier, or other person or institution designated to carry out the shipment and the seller has not previously designated this person or institution to the customer.
+5.3 If the customer is acting as a business, the risk of accidental loss or accidental damage to the goods sold passes to the customer as soon as the seller has handed the goods over to the carrier, freight forwarder, or other person or institution designated to carry out the shipment.
+If the customer is acting as a consumer, the risk of accidental loss or damage to the goods sold generally passes to the customer only upon delivery of the goods to the customer or an authorized recipient.
+Notwithstanding the above, the risk of accidental loss or damage to the goods sold also passes to the customer, even if the customer is a consumer, as soon as the seller has handed the goods over to the carrier, freight forwarder, or other person or entity designated to carry out the shipment, provided that the customer has commissioned the carrier, freight forwarder, or other person or entity designated to carry out the shipment and the seller has not previously informed the customer of the identity of this person or entity.

 6) Retention of Title